AckerlyXu/heima/articles/virtual-machines/windows/csharp.md

     Replace these values:

     - *client-id* with the identifier of the Azure Active Directory application.
 You can find this identifier on the Properties blade of your AD application.
-To find your AD application in the Azure portal preview, click **Azure Active Directory** in the resource menu, and then click **App registrations**.
+To find your AD application in the Azure Portal, click **Azure Active Directory** in the resource menu, and then click **App registrations**.
     - *client-secret* with the access key of the AD application.
 You can find this identifier on the Properties blade of your AD application.
     - *tenant-id* with the tenant identifier of your subscription.
-You can find the tenant identifier on the Properties blade for Azure Active Directory in the Azure portal preview.
+You can find the tenant identifier on the Properties blade for Azure Active Directory in the Azure Portal.
 It is labeled *Directory ID*.

 3. To call the method that you previously added, add this code to the Main method in the Program.cs file: